We may earn money or products from the companies mentioned in this post.

 - Don’t skip the helmet.
 It’s dangerous.
-And the lack of a helmet is a sure-fire way to tell someone is a rookie.
+And the lack of a helmet is a sure-fire way to tell someone is a rookie skier.

 - Don’t go crazy on expensive gear and clothing.
 No one needs to look like a Bogner ad their first day on the mountain.

 The key to staying warm while skiing is to dress appropriately.
-That means wear the right gear and dress in layers.
-I’m one of those people who is always cold so I typically always wear three layers when skiing.
+That means you need to wear the right gear and dress in layers.
+I’m one of those people who always gets cold, even indoors, so I typically always wear three layers when skiing.
 My husband can often get by with two layers, or a thin outer layer or shell.
 But especially for women or children who are learning to ski, I recommend wearing three layers to stay warm.

 - Base layer